Kim-Antao/virtual-gym/README.md

 Steps taken to deploy this project are as follows:
 * Create an app in Heroku
 * In the terminal typed the follow commands:
+    1.  pip3 install dj_database_url
+    1. pip3 install psycog2-binary
+    1. pip3 freeze > requirements.txt
+    1. import dj_database_url in virtual_gym/settings.py
+    1. add the default database in virtual_gym/settings.py
+    1. migrate the changes
+    1. load the data (ex: python3 <span>manage.py</span> loaddata categories)
+    1. pip3 install gunicorn
+    1. pip3 freeze --local > requirements
+    1.  echo web: gunicorn virtual_gym.wsgi:application > Procfile
     1. heroku login
-    1. heroku apps
-    1. git init
-    1. pip3 freeze --local > requirements
-    1. echo web: python <span>app.py</span> > Procfile
+    1. in <span>settings.py</span> add the link in allowed host
-    1. git add.
+    1. git add .
     1. git commit -m "initial commit"
     1. heroku git ::remote
     1. git push heroku master
-    1. heroku ps:scale web=1
+    1. create an AWS account
+    1. connect Django to s3

 * In the herko app, go to settings:
     1. IP = 0.0.0.0
     1. PORT = 5000
+    1. set the secret keys

 * All the environment values have been saved in the env.py file